codemakecreate/Troop904-PaperCircuits/README.md

 Here is the code we built to make our **paper circuts** flash on and off by sending different flows of electricty through the circut.
 We used the **Arduino IDE** and uploading the code to an **Arduino Microcontroller (Uno-REV3)**.
 To learn more about the hardware we are using it [here](https://www.arduino.cc/en/Guide/Introduction) is a little introduction.

-You can view the code by clicking your name below, or download by hitting the code button above and clicking **download zip**.
+You can view the code by clicking your name below, or download by hitting the **green code button** above and clicking **download zip**.

 - [athena](https://github.com/codemakecreate/Troop904-PaperCircuits/blob/main/athena_annabelle/athena_annabelle.ino)
 - [annabelle](https://github.com/codemakecreate/Troop904-PaperCircuits/blob/main/athena_annabelle/athena_annabelle.ino)